aliseramirez/Alise/README.md

 - Creating content on <a href="https://medium.com/@aliseramirez">Medium</a> 📝
 - Sharing resources and advice on <a href="https://twitter.com/@import_alise">Twitter</a> 💻
 - Networking on <a href="https://linkedin.com/in/aliseramirez">LinkedIn</a> 💼
-- Book time with me on <a href="https://calendly.com/aliseramirez/one-on-one">Calendly</a> 🗓️
+- Booking time to speak on <a href="https://calendly.com/aliseramirez/one-on-one">Calendly</a> 🗓️